souly1/ng-walkthrough/README.md

 - `is-active` (mandatory) - Any walkthrough type.
 Bound element controls display the directive.
 Set 'true' to bound element in order to display.
 - `walkthrough-type` (mandatory) - Any walkthrough type.
 Specifies what type of walkthrough to display.
 Currently supported are 'transparency' and 'tip' types
 - `focus-element-id` (optional) - Any walkthrough type.
 ID of DOM element we want to give focus to, without it all screen will be grayed out
-- `is-round` (optional) - For transparency walkthrough.
+- `is-round` (optional) - Any walkthrough type.
 Set to 'true' if you want the focused area to be round, otherwise it will be square set to the size of the DOM element
+- `has-glow` (optional) - Any walkthrough type.
+Set to 'true' if you want the focused area to have a glow around it
 - `icon` (optional) - Any walkthrough type.
 If set to any of the predefined values ("single_tap", "double_tap", "swipe_down", "swipe_left", "swipe_right", "swipe_up"), in such case the image will be bound to focus element (if exists). if giving any other icon then is not bound to focus element
 - `main-caption` (optional) - Any walkthrough type.
 This is the text that will be displayed in the walk-through.
 Text can be formatted
 - `use-button` (optional) - Any walkthrough type. set to 'true' you want a button displayed that most be clicked in order to close walkthrough, otherwise clicking anywhere while walkthrough displayed will close it